Ksengine/cURL-light/README.md

 python library for transferring data specified with URL syntax using cURL.
 Curl is a python library and a command line tool for transferring data specified with URLsyntax.
 Find out how to use curl by reading the curl
-help page or the MANUAL document.
-Find out how to install Curl by reading the INSTALL document.
+help page or the [api](https://github.com/Ksengine/cURL-light/blob/master/api.md)

 libcurl is the library curl is using to do its job. its heavy for python *so I made this for you**